tt67wq/ex_wal/README.md

 - `ExWal.FS.Default`
 - `ExWal.FS.Syncing`

 `ExWal.FS.Syncing` provider better write performance.
+You can use `MyApp.syncing_fs/0` to get a `ExWal.FS.Syncing` instance.

 3. Add it to supervised tree